grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ### Introducing a collaborator

 Thus, my decision is to divide and conquer, i.e. find `DataDispatch` some collaborators that will help it achieve its goal and delegate parts of the logic to them.
-After some consideration, I decide that the purpose of `DataDispatch` should be managing the connection lifetime.
+After some consideration, I conclude that the purpose of `DataDispatch` should be managing the connection lifetime.
 The rest of the logic I decide to delegate to a collaborator role that I named `Channel`.
 The process of coming out with collaborator roles and delegating some obligations to them is called *interface discovery*.
 I will cover it in the next chapter.

 Anyway, since my `DataDispatch` is going to delegate some logic to the `Channel`, it has to know it.
 Thus, I'll connect this new collaborator to the `DataDispatch`.
 A `DataDispatch` will not work without a `Channel`, which means I need to pass the channel to `DataDispatch` as a constructor parameter.
 It's tempting to just go to the definition of this constructor and add a parameter there, but that's not what I'll do.
 I will, as usual, start my changes from the Statement.
 Thus, I will modify the following code: